Daboss7173/Daboss7173.github.io/README.md

 I am still actively working on bettering it, so if you have any problems with bugs, glitches, etc. Just make an issue and I'll try to address it as soon as I can!

-There are also forks of my mods.
-Check them out whenever you get the chance!
-They're awesome!

 ## How to play

 Playing this couldn't be more simple.
 First thing you have to do is open the site, which is automatically updated from this